 As of May 2015, Ocean City offers Designated Smoking & Non-Smoking areas along the beach.
 The Boardwalk is a smoke-free zone, which means no smoking or vaping.
 Designated smoking areas on the beach have waste receptacles, and smoking/vaping must be contained within 15 feet of each receptacle.

 OCEAN CITY BEACH ORDINANCES

-- No ball playing or Frisbee throwing of any kind between 9 a.m. to 5:30 p.m. daily from May 30 to September 15, by Town Ordinance.
+- No ball-playing or Frisbee-throwing of any kind between 9 a.m. to 5:30 p.m. daily from May 30 to September 15, by Town Ordinance.
 This goes for kite flying as well.
-These activities are allowed anywhere else, however.

-- Glass containers are prohibited on the beach as well as alcohol at all times.
+- Glass containers and alcohol are prohibited on the beach at all times.

 - The ocean can be rough so please do not swim if there is not a lifeguard around.
-Keep your feet in the sand, till the lifeguard’s in the stand.
+Keep your feet in the sand til the lifeguard’s in the stand.
 Beach patrol members are on duty from 10 a.m. to 5:30 p.m. daily all summer to ensure your safety.

 - Drinking is prohibited in public.
 This includes any street, alley, sidewalk, beach, boardwalk, parking lot or vehicle.

 - Possessing an open container of any alcoholic beverage in public is not allowed.

 - Pets are only permitted on the beach or boardwalk between October 1st and April 30th.
 Between May 1st and September 30th our furry friends have to stay away from the beach.

 - All dogs must be kept on a leash when being walked in the Ocean City area.

 - Any handler or owner of a dog must remove any waste deposited on public or private property.

 - The Dog Playground is located at Little Salisbury Park on 94th St. For information call Ocean City Recreation & Parks at 410-250-0125.